ZHAWZHAWZHAW/ml2/README.md

     summary_ids = t5_base_model.generate(inputs['input_ids'], max_length=128, num_beams=4, early_stopping=True)
     return t5_base_tokenizer.decode(summary_ids[0], skip_special_tokens=True)
 ```
-By carefully crafting these prompts, I was able to ensure that both the BART and T5 models could effectively summarize text from various sources.
-This use of prompt engineering is crucial in guiding the models to generate high-quality, concise, and informative summaries, making the news summarizer a valuable tool for users seeking quick insights from extensive content.
+By carefully crafting these prompts, I was able to ensure that three models effectively summarize text from various sources.
+Using prompt engineering is key to helping the models create clear and informative summaries.
+This makes the news summarizer a handy tool for users who need quick insights from a lot of content.

 ## ✅ Interpretation and Validation <a name="-5-interpretation-and-validation"></a>
 ### 5.1 Analyses (Model Performance Comparison) <a name="51-analyses"></a>